4305 N Garfield St # 221 Midland, TX 79705

 • Morning headaches

-If you think you or someone you know may have sleep apnea, it is important to seek medical attention as soon as possible.
-Contact our office if you have already noticed one or more of these signs of sleep apnea.
+If you think you or someone you know may have sleep apnea, tou need to seek medical attention as soon as possible.
+Contact our office if you’ve already noticed one or more of these signs of sleep apnea.

 We can help you discover your treatment options during a consultation.
 Most patients are candidates for an oral appliance.
 Keep reading to learn more about possible treatment options for you.